eduardosoliv/miscellaneous/benchmarks/monetdb.md

 Introduction
 ------------

-On October/November of 2012 I was looking for a column oriented DB and I found [MonetDB the column-store pioneer](http://www.monetdb.org/Home) at the time I was evaluating several tecnhologies, some just reading anothers like InfiniDB benchmarking.
+On end of 2012 I was looking for a column oriented DB and I found [MonetDB the column-store pioneer](http://www.monetdb.org/Home) at the time I was evaluating several tecnhologies, some just reading anothers like InfiniDB benchmarking.
 So I compare InfiniDB against MonetDB, but I will just post MonetDB results (that overpass InfiniDB hugely).

 MonetDB is not well known, I never heard about it, it is not a real commercial product but more an academic project, a great project.